tu-team/2/doc/emotions/Wheel of emotions/emotional behavior.md

  1. Aptitude: admiration, trust, acceptance, boredom, disgust, loathing.

 Emotions on one axis has same nature that determines the way they affect the system.
-According ot the way emotions affect the system behaviour sentic axises are grouped in a following way:
+According to the way emotions affect the system behaviour sentic axises are grouped in a following way:

  1. Resource distribution is affected by:
    2. Sensitivity